RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

 ## Purpose

 These instructions describe the steps to follow in order to host a resume and README on GitHub Pages.
 This will be accomplished by using a variety of tools and principles explored in Andrew Etter's book _Modern Technical Writing_.
+A link to Andrew Etter's book can be found in the "More Resources" section of this README.

 ## Prerequisites